 The University of Colorado Boulder is committed to building a culturally diverse community of faculty, staff, and students dedicated to contributing to an inclusive campus environment.
 We are an Equal Opportunity employer, including veterans and individuals with disabilities.

 Who We Are

-At CISC our goal is to support all students in the exploration of all of their identities and to build a welcoming and inclusive space on campus that supports academic and personal growth.
-We provide community-building programs, educational opportunities for students to learn and teach, and a space where students can become active, informed global citizens by engaging and interacting with individuals from different cultures.
+At CISC our goal is to support all students in the exploration of their identities and create a welcoming and inclusive space on campus that provides academic and personal growth.
+We offer community-building programs, numerous educational opportunities for students to learn and teach, and a space for students to become active, informed global citizens by engaging with individuals from different cultures.

 What Your Key Responsibilities Will Be

 Educational Workshop Facilitation and Coordination: